Learn More

 Protection (i.e. no harvest or management) of certain forest ecosystems and habitats is important.
 Also important though is the supply of lumber from forests as an affordable and sustainable building material; biomass is a by-product of sustainable forest management and lumber production.
 Having a local market for low grade wood can help to encourage more active management by providing a market for low grade wood removed through sustainable active management.
 Shifting to active forest management (as described in the Lahey Report) from high production forestry (clear cutting) has even been shown to increase forest carbon and biodiversity.

 If woodlot owners can profit from the sustainable management of their forests, the land is more likely to remain forested.
-Sustainably managed forests are protected from deforestation or conversion of land for other uses and are often made available fore recreation.
+Sustainably managed forests are protected from deforestation or conversion of land for other uses and are often made available for recreation.

 District Energy System